Breno-Albuquerque/TrybeWallet/README.md

 ## Trybe:

-- This projects was devoloped while I was studying the Fron-End course of [Trybe](https://www.betrybe.com/) .
+- This project was devoloped while I was studying the Front-End course of [Trybe](https://www.betrybe.com/), with the goal to improve and consolidate react and redux skills.